Keeping Our Environment Top-Of-Mind

 If you’re looking for gear or outdoor clothing for your Bend adventure, visit the Gear Fix or Gear Peddler before investing in new equipment.
 Buying secondhand not only cuts down on waste and resources from manufacturing, but saves you money.
 Need outdoor gear for your pooch?
 Consider supporting Bend-based Ruff Wear, longtime supporters of the Conservation Alliance protecting outdoor spaces so dogs and humans can enjoy them for years to come.

 Bend also has an exceptional selection of small grocery stores offering local and organic options.
-Grab a few wraps to go at Devore’s Good Food Store and then head across the street to Newport Avenue Market, where free-range meats, imported cheese, and even sushi made on-site will appeal to the most discerning foodie.
+Head to Newport Avenue Market, where free-range meats, imported cheese, and even sushi made on-site will appeal to the most discerning foodie.
 If you’re here in the summer, don’t miss the Bend Farmers Market every Wednesday afternoon in downtown Bend and every Friday afternoon at Mountain View High School.

 The environment is a priority for a number of Bend hotels and restaurants.
 The Oxford Hotel in downtown Bend has made national headlines for its status as an “Eco-Chic” boutique hotel.
 The Oxford takes the commitment seriously, with sustainable building materials and bedding along with environmentally friendly practices like cleaning without chemicals and operating on 100% renewable energy.